base-cms/base-cms/services/graphql-server/README.md

 {
   # The `limit` here is bad, don't ask for more content than you need!
   allContent(input: { pagination: { limit: 10 } }) {
     # bad - this runs a count against the entire content collection.
-Do do it unless you need it.
+Don't do it unless you need it.
     totalCount
     edges {
       # bad - the cursor has to be encoded... why bother when not using?